Back to list

 Details of incident

 On March 26th, 2025, activists of the Hungarian opposition party TISZA were collecting signatures for the party’s “Voice of the Nation” campaign, which aimed to gauge the party’s proposals among the public.
 A man approached the activists, shouted antisemitic remarks by calling them “Jews,” and overturned their desk, breaking mobile phones and glasses in the process.
 According to TISZA party leader Péter Magyar, the perpetrator was a supporter of the ruling Fidesz party.
-Two children, aged 3 and 8, who witnessed the man’s aggressive behaviour.
+Two children, aged 3 and 8, also witnessed the man’s aggressive behaviour.

 On 27 March, several newspapers reported the incident, citing Magyar’s Facebook post and subsequent police statements.
 Local authorities confirmed that a criminal investigation into vandalism had been launched, although no suspects had been identified at that time.